hablapps/pairstrading/PostPairsTrading.md

-# Efficiency in Duality: Real-Time Pair Trading Using KDB+/Q
+# Efficiency in Duality: Real-Time Pairs Trading Using KDB+/Q

 KDB+/Q stands out as **a powerful tool in finance**, renowned for its ability to handle vast volumes of real-time data amidst the relentless dynamics of the market.
-In this article, we embark on an insightful exploration of _Pairs Trading_, one of the most popular strategies in the trading world, and its implementation in Q.
+In this article, we embark on an insightful exploration of [_Pairs Trading_](https://en.wikipedia.org/wiki/Pairs_trade), one of the most popular strategies in the trading world, and its implementation in Q.

 In order to achieve this, we have outlined the following steps:
 * Identifying cointegrated indexes, i.e., related pairs